 – Matt Bonner only played 23 seconds.
 Boris Diaw (17:48) took the majority of Bonner’s minutes.
 It might be a trend but it’s too early to tell.
 Diaw didn’t score but he grabbed four boards and two assists.
 Diaw’s quick decision making and adept knowledge of passing angles makes him an ideal partner for a lot of Spurs lineups.

-Tags: Boris Diaw DeMarcus Cousins Featured Gary Neal Isaiah Thomas Jimmer Fredette Kawhi Leonard Manu Ginobili Marcus Thornton Matt Bonner Patrick Mills Popular Sacramento Kings San Antonio Spurs Tiago Splitter Tim Duncan Tony Parker Tyreke Evans
+Tags: Boris Diaw DeMarcus Cousins Gary Neal Isaiah Thomas Jimmer Fredette Kawhi Leonard Manu Ginobili Marcus Thornton Matt Bonner Patrick Mills Sacramento Kings San Antonio Spurs Tiago Splitter Tim Duncan Tony Parker Tyreke Evans